zuri-training/Team_26_Repo-Proj_Price_Compare/api_docs.md

 ### Authentication
 `ScoutVendor` uses Tokens as authentication.
 This token would be given on a per session basis.
 This means that a single user can have more than one token.
 If a user makes a login request using a mobile device, a token for that session would be assigned to the user, if the same user makes a login request using a different device, a token for that session would also be assigned to the user.
 Whenever the user logs out of a session, the token would be destroyed.

+`ScoutVendor` also makes use of 2-step verification when registering new users, a link to verify the user's account will be sent to the email provided by the when registering.

 For Authentication, `tokens` are passed using the `Authorization` header of the request i.e

 	Authorization: Bearer <token>